Sand quarry

 Product distribution #

 The produced sand is transferred to the company’s partners on a daily basis.
-The extracted sand is distributed daily among the company’s partners.
+The produced sand is distributed daily among the company’s partners.
 The share of each clone is calculated in proportion to the nominal value of the resources it invested in the construction of the sand quarry.
 In this case, the nominal value of the resources expended is taken into account.
 The amount of sand that each companion receives is counted to hundredths.